arushi315/java10-http2-springboot-junit5/README.md

 In this example, I am running both unit and integration tests in one go.
 That is, if you run "mvn clean install", it will do all of them.
 In my real word project, I moved the execution of integration tests as seperate maven profile.
 I guess thats an option you can consider.

+# How to build and where the coverage reports located?

+    To run all unit and integration tests, simple run "mvn clean install" To skip integration tests, simple run "mvn clean install -Dskip.integration.tests=true"

+    Jacoco Coverage
+        Unit tests - Each module has unit test HTML report at target/site/jacoco/jacoco-ut Overall unit tests - Aggregatd unit test report is located at api/target/site/jacoco/jacoco-overall-ut

+        Integration tests - Each module has unit test HTML report at target/site/jacoco/jacoco-it Overall integration tests - Aggregatd integration test report is located at api/target/site/jacoco/jacoco-overall-it